BYH "Found" Department

 To leave this lofty place.

-This was the place where we scribbled and edited,
+This was where we interviewed, scribbled and edited,

 Where ideas were transmogrified into printed words: